baiwumm/Vue2-Admin/Xmw_server/README.md

 ## Project Description

-[vue-admin-xmw-pro] (https://github.com/FollowTrend/vue-admin-xmw-pro/tree/master/Xmw_web) is a background management system solutions, The back-end is based on [egg.js](https://github.com/eggjs/egg) and [sequelize](https://github.com/sequelize/sequelize/).
-It uses the latest front-end technology stack and provides rich functional components.
+[vue-admin-xmw-pro] (http://www.xmwpro.com/) is a background management system solutions, The back-end is based on [egg.js](https://github.com/eggjs/egg/) and [sequelize](https://github.com/sequelize/sequelize/).
+It uses the latest technology stack and provides rich functional components.
 I hope this project can help you.

 - Online Preview: http://www.xmwpro.com

 - Document Address：**In the works！**

-- The front end Address：[portal](../Xmw_web)
+- The front end Address：[Xmw_web](../Xmw_web)

+- star：**If possible, please give me a STAR to show my encouragement to the author.
+Thank you very much!**

 ## Environment and Dependencies